-EDUC 504 Advanced Topics in Education Systems in Oman and (3 credits) the GCC Countries experience of about 30 classroom sessions in schools.
+EDUC 504 Advanced Topics in Education Systems in Oman and (3 credits) the GCC Countries

 Study and analysis of the educational systems of the Sultanate of Oman and the GCC Countries along with comparisons with relevant international systems.
 Students' field trips to educational institutions will be organized and reports will be discussed in class.
 Course may be offered in Arabic.